gvwilson/thirdbit/_posts/2019/2019-07-07-a-veteran-of-a-thousand-language-wars.md

 title: "A Veteran of a Thousand Language Wars"
 ---

-> You see me now a veteran of a thousand psychic wars<br/>
+> You see me now a veteran of a thousand psychic wars<br>
-> I've been living on the edge so long, where the winds of limbo roar…<br/>
+> I've been living on the edge so long, where the winds of limbo roar…<br>
-> — Blue Oyster Cult
+> —Blue Oyster Cult

 There's been some more discussion on the interwebs about base R versus tidyverse.
 As someone who once had strong beliefs about Fortran 90 versus FORTRAN 77